Frequently Asked Questions

 Cavity or cavities is another name for tooth decay.
 Tooth decay is caused by sugars which generate acids that attach to the dental enamel causing damage and erosion which eventually destroys the tooth.

-A cavity or cavities may be a number of different colours from yellow /brown to black.
+A cavity or cavities may be several different colours from yellow / brown to black.
 Symptoms may include pain and difficulty with eating.
 Complications may include inflammation of the tissue around the tooth, tooth loss, and infection or abscess formation.

 There are three main types of cavities: